-Citizens of other Nordic countries who are at least 18 years old have the right to vote in municipal elections in Iceland, provided they have been domiciled in Iceland for three years or more.
+Nationals of other Nordic countries who are at least 18 years old have the right to vote in municipal elections in Iceland, provided they have been domiciled in Iceland for three years or more.

-All Icelandic citizens who have been domiciled abroad for less than 8 years (as of 1 December of the year before the election) are automatically entitled to vote in Iceland.
+All Icelandic nationals who have been domiciled abroad for less than 8 years (as of 1 December of the year before the election) are automatically entitled to vote in Iceland.
 They must be 18 years old on election day and have at some time been domiciled in Iceland.

-Icelandic citizens who have been domiciled abroad for more than 8 years (as of 1 December of the year before the election) must apply to the National Register of Iceland to be entered on the electoral roll.
+Icelandic nationals who have been domiciled abroad for more than 8 years (as of 1 December of the year before the election) must apply to the National Register of Iceland to be entered on the electoral roll.
 An application must meet the following requirements: